psjay/buffer-closer.nvim/README.md

 ## Configuration

-To configure the plugin, call the `setup` function in your NeoVim configuration:
+To configure the plugin, call the `setup` function in your Neovim configuration:

 ```lua
 require('buffer-closer').setup({